 - Lightweight EVA midsole which supplies daylong underfoot cushioning

-- Lightweight, flexible STRETCHWEB Continental rubber outsole which adapts to the ground for a boost in stability
+- Lightweight, flexible STRETCHWEB Continental rubber outsole which adapts to the ground for a stability boost

-- Fitcounter heel for an unrestricted fit; Stabilizing Torsion System; Tailored Fibre Placement for midfoot support
+- A Fitcounter heel for an unrestricted fit; Stabilizing Torsion System; Tailored Fibre Placement for midfoot support

-This athletic shoe is only for those who need neutral to underpronation (or supination) support type.
-But people with super high arch and those with special orthotics that are thicker than the removable Boost insole might find this shoe tighter on the instep.
+This running shoe is only for those who need neutral to underpronation (or supination) support type.
+But people with a super high arch and those with special orthotics that are thicker than the removable Boost insole might find this shoe tight on the instep.

-adidas Running Solar BOOST has great reviews from actual users who say that it is very comfortable; has enough arch support; and has a lot of cushion in the heel.
+The Running Solar BOOST has great reviews from actual users saying that it’s very comfortable, has enough arch support, and has a lot of cushions in the heel.

-This running shoe has been tested by both first timer, as well as, experienced runners.
-And after two months of daily running, we are ready to give feedback on what to expect with adidas Running Solar BOOST.
+A newcomer and an experienced runner have tested this running shoe.
+And after two months of daily running, we are ready to give feedback on what to expect with the Running Solar BOOST.

-The new runner who has tested this shoe said that it gave the right support from start to finish.
-And she never complained of any foot pain, knee pain, or back pain after the first run.
-This is a good proof that the technology in this shoe works for even new runners where the tendency of having muscle pain after initial runs is high.
+The new runner who tested this shoe said it gave the right support from start to finish.
+And she never complained of any pain in the foot, knee, or back after her initial runs.
+This is solid proof that the technology in this shoe works for even newcomers whose tendency to have muscle pain after running is high.

-The experienced runner who tested this shoe for long distances said that adidas Running Solar BOOST is now one of her favorite running shoes because it gives enough support, grip, and stability and doesn’t give you running-related muscle pains even after running on challenging roads and weather conditions.
-And it seems to be durable enough to last longer than a normal running shoe.
+The experienced runner who tested this shoe for long distances said that the Running Solar BOOST is now one of her favorite running shoes because it gives enough support, grip, and stability.
+And it doesn’t give you running-related muscle pains even after running on challenging roads and weather.
+It seems to be durable enough to last longer than a conventional running shoe.

-The breathable, braided mesh upper with synthetic overlays of adidas Running Solar BOOST are not as breathable as the knit upper of the UltraBOOST, the running shoe which many consider as the best shoe adidas has made so far.
+The breathable, braided mesh upper with synthetic overlays of the Running Solar BOOST is not as breathable as the knit upper of the UltraBOOST, the running shoe that many consider the best shoe Adidas has made so far.

-Although, the Solar BOOST lacks the breathability features found in the UltraBOOST, a lot of runners feel comfortable using it for long distances.
-And there are actual accounts of runners saying that the Solar BOOST, with its current upper materials, appears to have more stability than the UltraBOOST.
+Even though the Solar BOOST lacks the breathability features found in the UltraBOOST, many runners feel comfortable using this shoe for long distances.
+In fact, there are actual accounts of runners saying that the Solar BOOST, with its current upper materials, appears to have more stability than the UltraBOOST.
 But the Solar BOOST is best for daily running and not for competition.

-This running shoe won’t provide a lot of arch support which is just perfect for the neutral runner and for those who supinate.
-So, if you have fallen arches or overpronation, you should stay away from adidas Running Solar BOOST because you need enough arch support for stability.
+This running shoe won’t provide a lot of arch support, perfect for the neutral runner.
+So if you have fallen arches or have issues with overpronation, stay away from the Running Solar BOOST because you need dependable arch support for stability.